Skip to main content

 Entry Requirements

-There are no formal educational entry requirements to the Access course.
+There are no formal educational entry requirements for the Access to Arts, Humanities, Social Sciences and Law Programme.
 What we need to know about you is your life experience and any formal or informal learning you have undertaken previously.
-Give us as much information as you think relevant.
+So please include as much information as you think is relevant and upload any relevant supporting documents.

 Careers / Further progression